If there were ever two subjects guaranteed to kill the conversation at a family gathering, it’s money and death.

 But as property prices rise by 10% in a year and wages lag woefully behind, asking for a living inheritance to get on the property ladder may be one discussion you can’t afford to avoid.

-According to a survey by Aviva, almost half of would-be homeowners said the only way they would ever own a property is if their parents left them an inheritance.
 Yet today’s 20 to 35-year-olds won’t receive one until they reach an average age of 61.

 And there’s benefits for your parents too, passing on an early inheritance reduces the risk of incurring a hefty Inheritance Tax bill when they die.

 So, it’s time to start talking and we’re here to help.

 We’ve compiled ten tips, so you’ll know how to talk about money with your parents.

 It’s difficult to know how to ask parents for money for a house.